Eschatologue/CM_wiki/docs/gameplay/phb/exploration.md

 A creature that falls take 1d6 :dmg-blunt: Bludgeoning damage at the end of the fall for every 10 feet it fell, to a maximum of 20d6.
 When the creature lands, it has the Prone condition unless it avoids taking damage from the fall.

-A creatyre that falls into water or another liquid can use its REaction to make a DC 15 Strength (Athlethics) or Dexterity (Acrobatics) check to hit the surface head or feet first.
+A creature that falls into water or another liquid can use its REaction to make a DC 15 Strength (Athlethics) or Dexterity (Acrobatics) check to hit the surface head or feet first.
 On a successful check, any damage resulting from the fall is halved.

 ### Malnutrition